Updated: Mar 2

 Ensure that all team members are familiar with what is expected from them during the meeting.

-In case the team wants to add external stakeholders (which is possible with the approval of all team members), make sure that they know the meeting rules and what is expected of him.
+If the team wants to add external stakeholders (which is possible with the approval of all team members), make sure that they know the meeting rules and what is expected of them.

 Make sure all team members arrive prepared for the meeting.